soberQA/eduvibe-theme-wp/readme.txt

 == Description ==

-EduVibe Theme For LMS and Education Purpose.
+Frosty Theme For LMS and Education Purpose.

 == Installation ==